Although Thai Massage might come first to mind when thinking about the healing arts systems of Thailand, there are actually many more than that.

 Especially Chiang Mai is a Mecca for all those healing arts with a main focus on Thai Massage training.
 Bangkok has a wide variety of healing arts as well.

 The author, Shama Kern, is the founder and director of Thai Healing Massage Academy.
-He has been practicing and teaching Thai Massage for 20 years and he is the creator 20 Thai Massage online training courses.
+He has been practicing and teaching Thai Massage for over two decades. and he is the creator 20 Thai Massage online training courses.